 Student 1: Review the background problem.
 Identify the important research questions/goals.

-Students 2 and 3: Review the general background of translational research/procedural issues and discuss how they pertain specifically to the problem under discussion (one issue per student).
+Student 2: Review the general background of translational research/procedural issues and discuss how they pertain specifically to the problem under discussion.

 These issues may include the following: